dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

 - USB connection cables
 - Mac PC running [Apple Configurator 2.0](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12)

+> [!NOTE]
+> Multifactor authentication (MFA) doesn't work during DEP enrollment set up for user affinity.
+After enrollment, MFA works as expected on devices.
+Devices can't prompt users who need to change their password when they first sign in.
+Additionally, users with expired passwords aren't prompted to reset their password during enrollment.
+Users must use a different device to reset the password.

 ## Create an Apple Configurator profile for devices

 A device enrollment profile defines the settings applied during enrollment.
 These settings are applied only once.
 Follow these steps to create an enrollment profile to enroll iOS devices with Apple Configurator.